 Do you collect personal information?

-Personal information can be collected by various means and you should carefully analyse the functioning of your business or website to establish if and to what extent you gather personal information.
+Personal information can be collected by various means, and you should carefully analyse the functioning of your business or website to establish if and to what extent you gather personal information.
 You might even collect personal information without knowing it!
 Ways in which personal information is collected include:

 - visitors subscribing to a newsletter,